Welcome New V-Hawks!

 First-Year Retreat experience (FYRe)

-While this experience has been canceled for January 2021 due to COVID-19, we look forward to holding our inaugural First-Year Retreat in January 2022, which will provide you with time for both personal reflection and group friendship-building.
-Check back in late 2021 for updates and details!
+While this experience has been canceled for January 2021 due to COVID-19, we look forward to holding our inaugural First-Year Retreat soon, which will provide you with time for both personal reflection and group friendship-building.
+Check back for updates and details!

 V-Hawk Orientation Summer Newsletters